WHEN ARE THE AUCTIONS HELD?

 All online bids are final and unable to be deleted.

 Payment is required by 7pm Tuesday for Weekly Estate Auctions and can be made by EFTPOS, Visa and Mastercard or direct debit only, as noted on invoices.
-A 1% surcharge applies on all credit card payments & payments made over the phone.
+A 1% surcharge applies on all credit card payments.

 Collection is required by 7pm Tuesday for Weekly Estate Auctions, unless otherwise directed.
 We are open Monday and Tuesday evenings until 7pm to aid in this. (view our opening hours here)